top of page

 –––––

 Fast forward a couple of months.
-We had just prepared the government's Budget for next financial year and it was making its way through parliament.
+During this time, we had been extremely busy preparing the government's Budget for next financial year, which was now making its way through parliament.
 Suddenly, I received a call from the office of the Minister of Finance & Economic Development demanding an urgent brief on the Gulu Airport project.
-I soon learned that all hell had broken out in parliament, where the government was facing a full-scale rebellion by MPs from northern Uganda, who were irate that the Gulu Airport project had been excluded from the Budget.
+Apparently, all hell had broken out in parliament, where northern MPs had launched a full-scale rebellion against the government over the exclusion of the Gulu Airport project from the Budget.

 I was baffled!
-How did northern MPs even know about this project, which had never been discussed outside of the MFED?
+How did northern MPs even know about the project, which had never been discussed outside of the MFED?
 I called a few people and soon got the story.
-It turned out that the French ambassador, upon receiving news of our rejection of the Gulu Airport project, had taken it upon himself to drive (not fly, mind you!) all the way up to Gulu, where he had delivered an extremely divisive message to local MPs that the government in Kampala was deliberately sabotaging development in the north by cancelling donor projects.
+The French ambassador, upon receiving news of our rejection of the Gulu Airport project, had taken it upon himself to drive (not fly, mind you!) all the way up to Gulu, where he had delivered an extremely divisive message to an assembly of northern MPs that the government in Kampala was sabotaging development in the north by deliberately cancelling donor projects.

-Clearly, the French Ambassador had not been content merely to not accept our decision on the project.
-He had actually gone significantly further by directly interfering in domestic Ugandan politics in a bid to force MFED to accept his project through political pressure.
-He had spread misperceptions - widespread at the time - that the Museveni government was biased against the north.
+Clearly, the French Ambassador had not been content to accept our decision to reject the project.
+He had chosen to directly interfere in domestic Ugandan politics to force MFED’s hand by upping the political pressure.
+He was tapping into misperceptions - widespread at the time - that the Museveni government was biased against the north.
 The government now found itself unable to pass the Budget due to northern anger and the Minister of Finance & Economic Development was demanding a speedy resolution.

 There is only so much a civil servant can do to counter political pressure.
-My approach was to counter-lobby against the French project by appealing to the good nature of other donors, who funded about half of the Ugandan government budget at the time.
-Nearly all the donors placed conditions on their aid; some prohibited frivolous spending, others required certain percentages of the budget be allocated to stuff like primary health care and primary education.
-The Gulu Airport project was such a colossal waste of money that it would have broken almost every conditionality in the book.
+My approach was to counter-lobby against the French by appealing to the good nature of other donors, who funded about half of the Ugandan government’s budget at the time.
+I knew that nearly all the donors placed conditions on their aid; some prohibited frivolous spending, others required certain percentages of the budget be allocated to stuff like primary health care and primary education.
+I figured I could use this against the French, because Gulu Airport was such a colossal waste of money that it would have broken almost every conditionality in the book.
+My hope was to stop the crisis and get the budget passed in parliament by mobilising other donors to back MFED's decision on Gulu, maybe even get some of them to commit more funding for poverty alleviation in the north.

-The rest of the week was hectic, but ultimately disappointing.
-I frantically visited the heads of every major donor in Kampala, including the World Bank, the United Nations, and the European Union.
-I also paid a vist to all the major bilateral donors, such as Denmark, Britain, Germany, and others.
-I knew many of these people personally, because we met regularly, whenever new projects were proposed.
-I knew most of them agreed with me, at least in private.
+The rest of the week was extremely hectic.
+I met with the heads of all the major donors in Kampala, including the World Bank, the United Nations, and the European Union.
+I also paid visits to each of the big bilateral donors, such as Denmark, Britain, Germany, and others.

-The meetings typically went as follows: I started by explaining about the Gulu Airport project and its questionable economic feasibility.
-Then I explained how the project had gone through the regular procedure and been rejected by the DC.
-Then I reminded the donors of their own conditionalities and showed how - in rejecting the Gulu project - MFED had acted to defend spending priorities agreed with donors.
-Finally, I asked them each to kindly put their mouths, where their wallets were by having a quiet word with the French to encourage them to officially withdraw the Gulu project and noted in passing that any new funding for proper development projects in Gulu was strongly encouraged.
+The meetings typically went as follows: I began by explaining about the Gulu Airport project and its questionable economic feasibility.
+Then I explained how the project had gone through the correct formal vetting procedure and been rejected by the DC.
+Then I reminded the donors of their own conditionalities and showed how - in rejecting the Gulu project - MFED had acted to defend the very spending priorities we had agreed with the donor community.
+Finally, I asked each of them kindly put their mouths, where their wallets were and have a quiet word with the French to encourage them to officially withdraw the Gulu project, noting in passing that we would welcome any new poverty-eradication projects in Gulu.

-And so it was that, as Friday drew to a close, I had no choice but to conclude that MFED was losing the Gulu battle.
-Despondently, I reported to my boss, the larger-than-life Permanent Secretary and Secretary to the Treasury (PS/ST), Emmanuel Tumusiime-Mutebile, that none of Uganda's 'development partners' had been willing to partner with us in putting pressure on the French.
-We were alone and powerless and would, it seemed to me, have to build France's stupid white elephant airport project in the middle of nowhere, with all its negative financial consequences.
+And so it was that, as the week drew to a close, I felt I had no choice but to accept that MFED was losing the Gulu battle.
+Despondently, I reported to my boss, the larger-than-life Permanent Secretary & Secretary to the Treasury (PS/ST), Emmanuel Tumusiime-Mutebile, that none of Uganda's 'development partners' had been willing to partner with us in putting a stop to the Gulu project.
+MFED was alone and powerless and we would, it seemed to me, have to accept France's stupid airport project, with all its negative long-term financial ramifications.

-I was back at my desk in the MFED on Monday morning, where I found that PS/ST had already replied to my Loose Memo.
+On Monday morning, I was back at my desk in the MFED.
+To my surprise, PS/ST had already replied to my Loose Memo, which was sitting in my intray.
+I picked it up and read what he had written.
 I could not believe what I was seeing!
-In his characteristic handwriting, PS/ST had scribbled on the cover of the memo that the French had withdrawn the Gulu project and that the Budget crisis had been averted.
-He even put a 'thanks' on the memo, which was atypical as PS/ST was usually quite terse in official communications.
+In Tumusiime-Mutebile's characteristic handwriting, he had scribbled on the cover of the memo that the French had withdrawn the Gulu project and that the Budget crisis was over.
+He even put a 'thanks' on the memo, which was highly atypical of PS/ST, who was usually quite terse in official communications.

-Exactly what had happened over the weekend to make the French withdraw the Gulu Airport project is still a mystery to me, but rumour has it that PS/ST attended a reception at the British High Commission on Friday evening, where all the major donors and the French Ambassador also happened to be present.
-In the course of the evening, I am told, PS/ST, who was very fond of Johnny Walker Black Label, apparently laid into the French Ambassador pretty hard.
-He also managed to corral all the other donors to do the same.
+Exactly what had happened over the weekend to make the French withdraw the Gulu Airport project is still a mystery to me.
+However, rumour has it that PS/ST attended a reception at the British High Commission on Friday evening, where all the major donors and the French Ambassador were also present.
+In the course of the evening, so I am told, PS/ST, who was very fond of Johnny Walker Black Label, apparently laid into the French Ambassador pretty hard.
+He also managed to corral the other donors to do the same.
 With no minute-takers or media present, everyone felt free to vent their true feelings about the Gulu Airport project and the French Ambassador had apparently finally relented.

 The Gulu Airport project saga therefore had a happy ending.
 In most similar cases in Africa, however, I suspect the French get their way.
 Very few African countries have a PS/ST of the quality Uganda had at the time.
-Besides, African countries are poor and weak, while the French are strong, extremely determined, and completely ruthless.
-And most other donors are too cowardly to stand up on principle if it means jeopardising relations with France.
+African countries are heavily dependent on aid and the French are strong, extremely determined, and completely ruthless.
+Most other donors are usually too cowardly to uphold principles if it means jeopardising relations with France.
 So what if a small poor African country ends up building yet another white elephant project?

-When I look back at these events, it is abundantly clear to me that the French did not suddenly engage with English-speaking Uganda in 1995 in order to turn a new leaf in French-African relations.
-Instead, they did it out of narrow self-interest and necessity.
-France had just been kicked out of Rwanda and DRC, so the French needed a new base from which to project French power in the region.
+When I look back at these events, it is abundantly clear to me that the French did not suddenly engage with English-speaking Uganda in 1995 in order to 'turn a new leaf' in French-African relations.
+Instead, they acted entirely out of narrow self-interest and necessity.
+France had just been kicked out of Rwanda and the DRC, so they needed a new base from which to project French power in the region.
 They settled on Gulu, because the runway was big enough to handle large French military aircraft.
-They offered to build an air traffic tower and other facilities with French equipment, because they had dual military and civilian use.
+They offered to pay for an air traffic tower and other facilities with French equipment, because their gear had dual military and civilian use, thereby giving them the option to use the airport to advance their geo-political objectives in case they deemed it necessary.

-Now, let us circle back to last week's Africa Forward Summit in Nairobi, where I suspect something very similar took place to what happened in Uganda in the mid-1990s.
-Contrary to the conclusions drawn by The Economist and the BBC, the French did not participate in the summit out of genuine desire on the part of l'Élysée to redesign French-African relations.
-Rather, they were there to find new strategic partners after being kicked out of Burkina Faso, Mali, and Niger, which have turned to Russia.
+Now, let us circle back to last week's Africa Forward Summit in Nairobi, where I suspect something very similar took place.
+Contrary to the conclusions drawn by The Economist and the BBC, the French did not participate in the summit out of genuine desire to redesign French-African relations.
+Rather, they were there to identify new strategic partners, because France has just been kicked out of Burkina Faso, Mali, and Niger, which have all turned to Russia.

-If I was a Kenyan political leader, or the leader of any other English-speaking African country and if was being approached by the French government right now I would be very, very wary indeed.
+If I was Kenya's leader, or the leader of any other English-speaking African country, who was suddenly being approached by the French government I would therefore be very, very sceptical indeed.

 The End